 Brush olive oil over the entire top of the crust and season with a little salt or garlic before adding any toppings.
 And I mean the entire crust—from the center out to the edges.
 The olive oil and salt will give your crust lots of flavor and also contribute to the golden crispiness.

 Simple always tastes better.
 Choose 2 or 3 complimentary flavors and use them sparingly or your pizza dough will be too soft and heavy.
 For crisper crust keep toppings light, especially the sauce.

 Also, fresh sliced mozzarella makes for more authentic, Italian-style pizza.
 Speaking of toppings, a pizza wheel keeps your toppings where they should be.
 It’s also easier to cut the perfect slice.
 Nothing is worse than dragging your cheese across the pie with a knife as you divvy it up.

 7. Get a Good Pizza Recipe

 When in doubt, find a killer recipe.
-Try one of our simple pizza recipes below.
+Try one of my simple pizza recipes below.

 Classic Margherita Pizza

 Buffalo Chicken Pizza